jacobdensford/jacobdensford.com/fell/full-game.md

 ## Attacking

-During your encounter turn, you may move and make a test, often an **attack**.
-Attacking is a contest.
-Whoever wins deals each hit as harm.
+An **attack** is a special kind of contest that no one really wins.
+For each hit, deal your die's result as harm.
+For each miss, take your opponent's die's result as harm.

-Most of the time, it is advantagous to attack together against a single opponent.
+Most of the time, it is advantageous to attack together against a single opponent.
 In such a case, one player character leads the contest, rolling as normal.
-Everyone else helps.
-Hits deal the leading PC's harm.
-Misses deal harm to the leading PC first.
+Everyone else helps, counting it as their action.
+Misses deal harm to whoever's die missed.
+Uncontested misses deal harm to whoever leads the contest.

 ### Morale